Shirin Ebadi: Ebadi as a lawyer

 Ebadi has also defended various child abuse cases, including the case of Arian Golshani, a child who was abused for years and then beaten to death by her father and stepbrother.
 This case gained international attention and caused controversy in Iran.
 Ebadi used this case to highlight Iran's problematic child custody laws, whereby custody of children in divorce is usually given to the father, even in the case of Arian, where her mother had told the court that the father was abusive and had begged for custody of her daughter.
 Ebadi also handled the case of Leila, a teenage girl who was gang-raped and murdered.
-Leila's family became homeless trying to cover the costs of the execution of the perpetrators owed to the government because in the Islamic Republic of Iran, it is the victim's family's responsibility to pay to restore their honor when a girl is raped by paying the government to execute the perpetrator.
-Ebadi was not able to achieve a victory in this case, but she brought international attention to this problematic law.
+Leila's family became homeless, trying to cover the costs of the execution of the perpetrators owed to the government because, in the Islamic Republic of Iran, it is the victim's family's responsibility to pay to restore their honor when a girl is raped by paying the government to execute the perpetrator.
+Ebadi was not able to achieve victory in this case.
+Still, she brought international attention to this problematic law.
 Ebadi also handled a few cases dealing with bans of periodicals (including the cases of Habibollah Peyman, Abbas Marufi, and Faraj Sarkouhi).
-She has also established two non-governmental organizations in Iran with western funding, the Society for Protecting the Rights of the Child (SPRC) (1994) and the Defenders of Human Rights Center (DHRC) in 2001.
+She has also established two non-governmental organizations in Iran with Western funding, the Society for Protecting the Rights of the Child (SPRC) (1994) and the Defenders of Human Rights Center (DHRC) in 2001.

 She also helped in the drafting of the original text of a law against physical abuse of children, which was passed by the Iranian parliament in 2002.
 Female members of Parliament also asked Ebadi to draft a law explaining how a woman's right to divorce her husband is in line with Sharia (Islamic Law).
 Ebadi presented the bill before the government, but the male members made her leave without considering the bill, according to Ebadi's memoir.